mayetapia/Scientific-Production-UG/README.md

 ```
 [![play](https://user-images.githubusercontent.com/43136359/47848297-3959fb80-ddce-11e8-8124-4f86d53d4d2a.png)](https://bit.ly/2Dn6Db0)

 ### CQ9.
-How many researchers have published in Q1 (Quartile 1) journals and in which area?
+How many researchers have published in Qx (Qx = Quartile 1 or Quartile 2 or Quartile 3 or Quartile 4) journals and in which area?
 ```
 Not was possible to represent the follow-ing information: area of study, quartile
 ```